wix/wix-ui/packages/wix-ui-core/src/components/avatar/README.md

 # Avatar

-Avatar is a type of element that visually represents a user, either as an image, icon or initials.
+Avatar is a type of element that visually represents a user.
+It renders one of the following content types: image, icon or text (initials).
 <br><br>
 ![image](./readme-assets/avatar-types.png)
 ## Elements